Fabulous Destination Wedding Ideas

 - Planning a Dominican Republic or Cuban destination wedding?
 Ideas like a cigar roller with custom matches are sure to be a hit with your guests!

 - Entertain your guests at the reception or rehearsal dinner with some of the local flair.
 For example, Mayan fire dancers in Mexico, Salsa dancers/instructors in Puerto Rico, a steel drum band for a Caribbean destination wedding or hula dancers in Hawaii.
+Get more ideas for destination wedding themes.

 - Thank your guests for traveling the distance by placing welcome bags in their rooms or arrange to have the front desk hand them out at check-in.
 Buy inexpensive tote bags that can double as beach bags and fill them with local treats like candy, small liquor bottles (i.e. Tequila in Mexico or Bacardi in Puerto Rico) or coffee in Costa Rica.
 And add some useful items such as flip flops and local area maps.